Diegorivera1110/Book-Search-Engine/README.md

   - [Questions](#questions)

   ## Installation
-  In order to install you must clone this repository and once that is complete you must run `npm install` in the terminal at the root of the repository.
-In order to run both servers at the same time you must be in the root of the repository and rum `npm start`.
+  In order to install, you must clone this repository and once that is complete you must run `npm install` in the terminal at the root of the repository.
+To run both servers at the same time, you must be at the root of the repository and rum `npm start`.

   ## Usage
-  The primary use of this application is to allow users to search books and when thay have signed up can save books to a list attached to their account.
+  The primary use of this application is to allow users to search books and when they have signed up can save books to a list attached to their account.
 Searched books will show the user the title, author, description, and an image of the book's cover.

   ## Credits
   Diego Rivera